 Teaching English in Spain is a fantastic experience, but picking up and moving to a different country can be daunting.
 Here are a couple of tips to help you get started.

-Spain has an incredibly high demand for English teachers, so jobs are easy to come by, whether in a small town in Andalucia or in a big city such as Madrid.
+- Spain has an incredibly high demand for English teachers, so jobs are easy to come by, whether in a small town in Andalucia or in a big city such as Madrid.

-The cost of living in Spain is more affordable than that in most Western European countries, even if in the big cities.
+- The cost of living in Spain is more affordable than that in most Western European countries, even if you're living in the big cities.

 But beyond the practical, Spain is fun!
 Whether it’s the snow-capped mountains and rolling green hills of Asturias to the north or the sunny Mediterranean beaches, Spain has a climate and landscape for everyone.
 Additionally, travel both within and from Spain is incredibly affordable, so teachers on a budget will be able to enjoy the local landscapes during their time off.

 The requirements for teaching in Spain are less rigorous than those of its neighbors.
 Requirements vary depending on the position -- whether it’s through the government, a language academy, or au pairing -- but there are a few basic expectations.

 At a minimum for all positions, prospective teachers should be native speakers or have a native level of English if they speak English as a second language.